 - 1. Disconnect the power supply cord. - 2.
 Open the door and block it open. - 3.
-While holding the hood exhaust louver to the oven cavity, remove the two hood louver screws on each side. - 4.
-The hood exhaust louver is now free and can be removed.
+While holding the hood exhaust louver to the oven cavity. remove the two hood louver screws on each side. - 4.
+The hood exhaust louver is now free and can be removed by disengaging the clips.